Corn Snake Care Guide

 Corns are quicker and a bit more challenging to handle than say a ball python, but that is only because of their comparatively smaller size and faster movements.

 Juvenile corns are understandably cautious and much more nervous because of their vulnerability and inability to defend themselves.

 However, with frequent handling and exposure to you, they will tame very easily and begin to trust you quickly.

 Like with any animal, initial contact should be slow and steady with trust being developed over a period of time; gentle handling of the snake for a few minutes every day or so for a week to a couple of weeks is perfect.

 Once your corn snake realizes that you pose no threat, they can be handled with ease and are a pleasure to hold.
 That said, there are occasions when it’s best to not handle your corn snake.

-Besides avoiding handling your corn when it is in shed you must not handle your snake after it has consumed a meal.
+You also shouldn’t handle your snake after it has consumed a meal.

 Waiting a few days after you corn snake has eaten will help to ensure that it doesn’t stress it out and lead to it regurgitating its meal.

 Corn snakes not only like to burrow and bury themselves but they are also excellent climbers, not to mention, escape artists!